solenedel/LeetCode/valid-palindrome-2.md

 ### difficulty: easy

-Given a string s, return true if the s can be palindrome after deleting at most one character from it.
+Given a string s, return true if the s can be palindrome after deleting at most one character from it. s consists of lowercase English letters.